 The common currency Euro gained slightly versus the greenback and Japanese Yen in Monday’s Asian trading, rebounding slightly from Friday’s fall which came as a result of renewed worries over the fiscal situation in Ireland.

-A weakened equity market in Tokyo helped to push the common currency Euro and the U.S. Dollar down versus the safe-haven Japanese Yen.
+A strong equity market in Asia helped to push up the common currency Euro versus the U.S. Dollar.